haagahelia/ohke-teknologiat/05_es6_node/NodeJS_demo/99_tasks/Task24S.md

 ### Set up the VS Code REST client

-1. Add the 'REST Client' add-on to VS Code
+1. Add the 'REST Client' extension to VS Code
 1. Create a '.vscode' settings folder to the Siba root root folder.
 (In file explorer, or e.g. in console/shell/terminal: ```mkdir .vscode```)
     - But then open that Siba root root folder as project in VS Code, and not the Siba_be backend project folder (Which has that .vscode folder where the settings.json will later go).
     - there might be also inner .vscode folders.